safespring/web/content/blogg/2022-03-terraform-module.md

    key_pair_name   = "an-existing-keypair"
 }
 ```
-Here we added a count of 3 and we use the count index to differentiate the names
+Here we added a count of 3, and we use the count index to differentiate the names
 of the 3 instances created (you can't create more than one instance with the
 same name).
 Applying this will yield 3 instances named
 `hello-safespring-{1,2,3}.example.com`.
 Commented default parameters were
-explained in the first example so they are left out here.
+explained in the first example, so they are left out here.
 As in the first
 example, default values will be used where none is given, so all 3 instances
 will have the same properties, and these properties are the same default values
 as in the first example.